-In 2021, the Watershed District levy remained in line with the proposed budget as outlined in the 2018 10-Year Watershed Management Plan.
-The District's approved budget for 2022 decreased by 4% due to the timeline of specific watershed projects.
+In 2023, the Watershed District levy remained aligned with the proposed budget outlined in the 2018 10-Year Watershed Management Plan.
+The District's approved budget for 2024 increased by 5.2% as the Upper Riley Ecological Enhancement project was programmed to begin construction.
+The reserves were accessed to reduce the levy increase.